Variational Graph Neural Networks for Uncertainty Quantification in Inverse Problems: Numerical Examples

+{Once again, ${\tt {\tt nBatch}}=2$ has been used, which corresponds to $2$ simulations of the entire mesh, for a single load value.
+In addition, It was not considered necessary to add noise to the data.}

-In the following Figs. \ref{BEAM_04}, \ref{BEAM_05}, and \ref{BEAM_06} show the inference results for three of the test simulations, comparing the reference result—the actual value and position of the load applied to the beam, which leads to the displacement field used for the inference input and represented along the beam—with the predictions generated by the neural network.
+Fig. \ref{BEAM_03} shows the relative error (RRMSE) obtained for both the training and test datasets.
+Figs. \ref{BEAM_04}, \ref{BEAM_05}, and \ref{BEAM_06} show the inference results for three of the test simulations, comparing the reference result—the actual value and position of the load applied to the beam, which leads to the displacement field used for the inference input and represented along the beam—with the predictions generated by the neural network.
 For each experiment, the average value of the load at each node is represented.
 Since this value is zero or almost zero at most nodes, it will not be reflected in the result, as the vectors are shown relative to their modulus.
 Again, the network also provides a confidence interval for the value of this load at every point in the domain.

+{In Table \ref{tab:ex03} the values in Figs. \ref{BEAM_04}, \ref{BEAM_05}, and \ref{BEAM_06} are quantified.
+Although in some cases the reference value falls outside the confidence interval, the relative error is minimal, and perhaps most importantly, the location of the loaded nodes is excellent.
+Those values are computed as a mean of loaded nodes in each experiment, for predicted values, only a mean of higher values, the representative ones, are considered.}